Z-Js-Framework/z-js/README.md

 - ✅ Create a custom events-driven system for reactive UI updates
 - ✅ Create a main Z binding layer to bring everything together
 - ✅ Create UI templating and styling foundations
+- ✅ Create common templating utilities (like for loops, conditionals, etc.) -- half way there!
 - ✅ Handle single page application model and routing
 - ✅ Handle automatic re-rendering on state change
 - ✅ Add useful hooks and utilities for common patterns